andredsferreira/andre-kb/md_notes/cnet/cnet-icmp.md

 # Internet Control Message Protocol (ICMP)

-ICMP performs testing, diagnostic and error reporting functions that IP doesn't have.
+ICMP (RFC 792) performs testing, diagnostic and error reporting functions that IP doesn't have.
 It is supposed to be implemented hand in hand with IP.
 ICMP is very simple much of it's functionality may be resumed by the sending of specific control messages to devices.